 Many people confuse folliculitis and acne because they look so much alike.
 Folliculitis is often found on the forehead but can be anywhere on the face or body.
 Folliculitis on the scalp is characterized by flaking and itching.
 To further confuse the matter, some people have a combination of acne and folliculitis.
 Folliculitis is characterized by small red, non-inflamed bumps that, when extracted only exude a clear fluid.
-There is no pussy head.
+There is no purulent head.
 It looks like small, non-inflamed bumps.

 What is folliculitis?

 Folliculitis is an inflammation of the hair follicles.
 Generally, it is caused by a fungal or yeast infection.
 It can remain dormant for long periods of time and then flare up with humid weather.
 If the acne on your forehead is a condition that “comes and goes” then that is a clue that it may be folliculitis and not acne.
 Folliculitis can be caused from the extended use of antibiotics, the use of steroids, oily skin, humidity, occlusive clothing, heavy moisturizers and the use of hot tubs/spas.

 Mandelic cleansers and serums are great as an anti-fungal remedy.
 Some clients even like to use our Face Reality Mandelic Cleanser as a shampoo.

 Cleansers or shampoos containing ketaconazole, can be helpful.
 For severe scalp issues, try Nizoral or Regenepure DR.

 Keep the affected areas dry – applying Muddy H20 Pit Powder can help keep the skin dry (on the body).